Matt Hughes (rower)

 Matthew Hughes (born October 2, 1981, in Ludington, Michigan) is an American rower.
 He competed in the 2008 Olympics in men's quadruple sculls as bow seat.
-Currently holding the 2K ergometer record at the University of Michigan Men's Rowing Team, it is rumored that he ate 4 Big Macs before setting this record.
+Currently holding the 2K ergometer record at the University of Michigan Men's Rowing Team Team, it is rumored that he ate 4 Big Macs before setting this record.
 Hughes graduated from the University of Michigan in 2004.